pawan-regoti/minimum-platform/kubernetes-providers/documentation/README.md

 ## managed clusters (EKS / AKS / GKE)

 Create managed Kubernetes clusters in cloud providers from the local CAPI management plane.

+If you don’t have cloud accounts, use the **local workload clusters** flow above instead.

 ### notes
 - These scripts submit Cluster API objects to the management cluster (`kind-<clusterManagementPlaneName>`).